 Often your ship will have arranged bus transport into Dunedin city.
 There are also a range of tour & suburban buses that depart from Port Chalmers.
 Their frequency can vary depending on demand.

 You may also choose to take a taxi into town.
-This will cost you around $45 - $50.

 If you have booked ahead for an organised tour, check with your organiser for departure points and times.